KDCinfo/dev-play/tictactoe/readme_history.md

     The grid is inside of a `Row` where it shares with another widget where both widgets are wrapped with an `Expanded` widget so they share the same space and to avoid pixel overflows.
-The issue is because the `GridView` is inside of an `Expanded` widget, and for some reason it won't respect either a `SizedBox` or a `ConstrainedBox` max width within that `Expanded` widget, and so the Grid expands the full half width of the screen, which results in cropping the bottom layer and a half of tiles.
+The issue is because the `GridView` is inside of an `Expanded` widget, and for some reason it will not respect either a `SizedBox` or a `ConstrainedBox` max width within that `Expanded` widget, and so the Grid expands the full half width of the screen, which results in cropping the bottom layer and a half of tiles.